Floorp-Projects/Floorp/docs/code-quality/lint/linters/eslint-plugin-spidermonkey-js.rst

 Mozilla ESLint SpiderMonkey JS
 ==============================

-This plugin only creates one item at the moment - a processor for the SpiderMonkey JS code.
+This plugin adds a processor and an environment for the SpiderMonkey JS code.

 Processors
 ==========